rails/rails/guides/source/asset_pipeline.md

 $ rails new appname --skip-asset-pipeline
 ```

 NOTE: This guide focuses on the default asset pipeline using only `sprockets` for CSS and `importmap-rails` for JavaScript processing.
-The main limitation of those two is that there is no support for transpiling so you can't use things like `Babel`, `TypeScript`, `Sass`, `React JSX format` or `TailwindCSS`.
+The main limitation of those two is that there is no support for transpiling so you can't use things like Babel, TypeScript, Sass, React JSX format, or Tailwind CSS.
 We encourage you to read the [Alternative Libraries section](#alternative-libraries) if you need transpiling for your JavaScript/CSS.

 ## Main Features